Best PS5 Black Friday 2025 deals on consoles, controllers and more

 The PS5 Slim, PS5 Pro and PlayStation Portal are at their lowest price for Black Friday

 Black Friday has finally landed and the gaming deals are coming in thick and fast.
 If you’ve been holding out for the perfect moment to upgrade your setup, this is it.
-Sony has kicked off its PS5 Black Friday bonanza in style, with discounts sweeping across consoles, bundles, accessories and a stack of top-rated PS5 games.
+Sony has kicked off its PS5 Black Friday bonanza in style, with discounts sweeping across everything from consoles to bundles, accessories and a stack of top-rated PS5 games.

 Whether you’ve had your eye on the PS5 Slim, the more powerful PS5 Pro or a disc edition for your physical-game collection, they’re all getting the Black Friday treatment.
 Even better, accessories that never seem to drop in price – think the PlayStation Portal, DualSense controllers and PS VR2 – are getting in on the action, too.
 It’s pretty much a gamer’s wishlist wiped clean in one go.